CleverTap/clevertap-ios-sdk/docs/CustomDomainSetup.md

 ## 👩‍💻Integrating CleverTap to use proxy domain

 ### 🛠 Using autointegrate API
 - Add your CleverTap credentials in the Info.plist file of your application.
 Insert the account ID and account token values from your CleverTap account against keys CleverTapAccountID and CleverTapToken.
-Add CleverTapProxyDomain key with proxy domain value.
+Add CleverTapProxyDomain key with proxy domain value for handling events through custom proxy domain.
+Add CleverTapSpikyProxyDomain key with proxy domain value for handling push impression events through custom proxy domain.
 <p align="center">
 <img src="/docs/images/CustomDomain/SDKIntegration/Infoplist.png" width="85%">
 </p>